Last Updated on 5th October 2020

 Check your credit score before remortgaging

-Checking your credit score and downloading your credit file is very important before applying for any type of loan, including mortgages.
+Checking your credit score and downloading your credit file is advised before applying for any type of loan, including mortgages.
 Downloading your credit file won’t harm your credit score.
-Footprints are only left on your credit file each time you apply for credit.
+Footprints are only left on your credit file each time you apply for finance.

 It’s important to check your credit file before you decide to remortgage earlier than anticipated.
 It’s common for issues to be flagged on a credit file that you may not be aware of.
-If you apply to remortgage but are declined due to having credit issues, it can further impact your credit score which isn’t good news.
+If you apply to remortgage but are declined due to having poor credit, it can further impact your credit score.

 Specialist advice for early remortgages

 As we’ve explained in this article, there are many things to consider before committing to a remortgage.
-There’s a lot more to an early remortgage than just securing a better rate.
+There’s a lot more to think about than just finding a better mortgage rate.
 If you truly want to check whether or not you’ll save money, speak to an experienced advisor.

 Make an enquiry and our advisors will calculate everything for you.
 Furthermore, we’ll search the entire market for any possible deals you’re eligible for.